Hwerow/FermWatch/README.md

 ► I have achieved what I set out to do for the project, some compromises were made along the way, notably failing to get the AA fonts to work but no worries.

 # Future improvements
+- Monitor amount of change of iSp angle/SG to assess the rate of fermentation
 - could be to use the touch screen of the ILI9341
   - to select screen display  BPL, iSpindel
   - change settings in lieu of the BPL rotary switch?